ledgerscope/SageOneApi/README.md

 # About

-C# client for using the SageOne API.
+C# client for using the SageOne API v3.1